+2.5.
 Data Analysis

-Three measures were analysed: 1) landing position of return-sweeps in visual angle relative to the left margin; 2) the probability of making an under-sweep fixation; and 3) length of intra-line and return-sweep saccades.
-An under-sweep was defined as a return-sweep saccade that undershoots the line start and is followed by a corrective saccade to the left (Parker et al., 2017).
-The data were analysed with (Generalised) Linear Mixed Models ((G)LMMs) using the lme4 package v.1.1-21 (Bates, Machler, Bolker, & Walker, 2014) in the R software v.3.53 (R Core Team, 2019).
+Two main measures were analysed: 1) landing position of return-sweeps in visual angle relative to the start of the line (continuous measure); and 2) the probability of making an under-sweep fixation (binomial measure).
+An under-sweep was defined as a return-sweep saccade that undershoots the line start and is followed by a leftward saccade (Parker et al., 2017).
+Additionally, an analysis of intra-line and return-sweep saccade length (continuous measure) is presented in the Supplemental materials.
+The data were analysed with (Generalised) Linear Mixed Models ((G)LMMs) using the lme4 package v.1.1-21 (Bates et al., 2014) in the R software v.3.53 (R Core Team, 2019).
 Sum contrast coding was used for the font size (small font: -1; large font: 1) and line length factors (short line: -1; long line: 1).
-In the saccade length model, intra-line saccades were codes as -1 and return-sweep saccades were coded as 1.
-In the landing position and under-sweep probability models, launch site was added as a covariate.
+With sum contrast coding, the intercept in the model indicates the grand mean of all conditions and the slope estimate indicates the difference from the grand mean for the condition coded as "1".
+In the landing position and under-sweep probability models, returnsweep launch position was added as a covariate.
+Return-sweep launch position (continuous measure) was calculated as the distance in visual angle from the end of the first line.
+To improve the scaling of the models, return-sweep launch position was centred with a mean of 0.
+No other variables were transformed in the models.

-Modulation of landing positions by trial order was tested with Generalised Additive Mixed Models (GAMMs) (Baayen, Vasishth, Kliegl, & Bates, 2017; Sóskuthy, 2017; Wieling, 2018; Wood, 2017).
+Modulation of landing positions by trial number was tested with Generalised Additive Mixed Models (GAMMs) (Baayen et al., 2017; Sóskuthy, 2017; Wieling, 2018; Wood, 2017).
 GAMMs are an extension of GLMMs where part of the predictors are specified as smooths.
 These smooths represent the weighted sum of a number of base functions (Baayen et al., 2017).
 In this model, cubic regression splines were used as the base functions (Sóskuthy, 2017).
-The addition of smooths makes GAMMs well-suited to model temporally-correlated data, particularly if they exhibit a potentially non-linear relationship.
-Smooth terms were added for the effect of trial order within blocks, as well as for the by-subject and by-item random intercepts and random slopes.
-The GAMM models were fit with the "mgcv" v.1.8-26 R package (Wood, 2017) and visualised with the "itsadug" v.2.3 R package (van Rij, Wieling, Baayen, & van Rijn, 2017).
+The addition of smooths makes GAMMs well-suited to model temporallycorrelated data, particularly if they exhibit a potentially non-linear relationship.
+Smooth terms were added for the effect of trial number within blocks, as well as for the by-subject and byitem random intercepts and random slopes.
+The GAMM models were fit with the "mgcv" v.1.8-26 R package (Wood, 2017) and visualised with the "itsadug" v.2.3 R package (van Rij et al., 2017).
 The remaining graphs were generated with ggplot2 (Wickham, 2016).

-Results
+3. Results

 The mean comprehension accuracy was 97.9% (SD= 14.4%), indicating that participants understood the sentences.
 There were no significant differences in comprehension accuracy across the conditions (all $|z| \le 0.94$).
-The data were pre-processed manually with EyeDoctor (Stracuzzi & Kinsey, 2009) to align the vertical position of fixations whenever necessary.
+The data were pre-processed manually with EyeDoctor (Stracuzzi & Kinsey, 2009) to align the vertical position of fixations whenever necessary5.
 During the pre-processing, 0.05% of trials were removed due to tracking loss.
 A further 0.03% were excluded as participants made no return-sweeps on that trial.
 Additionally, 4.44% of trials were discarded due to blinks occurring on returnsweeps or immediately before or after a return-sweep.
-Fixations shorter than 80 ms that occurred within 14 pixels (the mean of the two font size conditions) of a temporally adjacent fixation were merged.
-Any remaining fixations less than 80 ms were discarded3.
+Fixations shorter than 80 ms that occurred within 14 pixels (the mean of the two font size conditions) of a temporally adjacent fixation were merged into that adjacent fixation (e.g., see Perea & Acha, 2009; Rayner, Warren, Juhasz, & Liversedge, 2004).
+However, the results did not change when these fixations were not merged.
+Any remaining fixations less than 80 ms were discarded6.
 Fixations longer than 1000 ms and their adjacent saccades were removed as outliers (0.03%).
 This left 95.45% of the data for analysis (6109 trials).
-Descriptive statistics are shown in Table 2.
+Descriptive statistics are shown in Table 1.